Back to school: Our energy basics handy tips

 Are you maximising gains from the deregulated water market?

 Schools can now search the market for a better retail price for their water, just as they do with gas and electricity.
 But if you haven’t exercised your right to switch, you will have been automatically placed in a ‘deemed contract’ which means you will be paying more for your water than you should be and may not be receiving the best customer service.
-Zenergi’s water management service offers you savings of as much as 5% from carefully selected suppliers, with bill validation and any queries managed through to resolution on your behalf.
+Zenergi’s water management service offers savings of as much as 5% from carefully selected suppliers, including bill validation with any queries managed through to resolution on your behalf.

 Are you compliant with energy regulation?